Whether you’re looking for the perfect choux pastry recipe or how to make profiteroles from scratch, this recipe has you well and truly covered.

 125g Dark Chocolate

-- Allow the choux buns to cool for a few minutes on the baking tray before transferring to a cooling rack to cool down completely.
+Now they have been removed from the oven, allow to cool briefly on the baking tray before transferring them to a cool rack to cool fully.

 Then make a batch of the chocolate topping, which is really easy.
-Simply place all of the ingredients into a medium sized saucepan and allow them to melt together but remember to keep stirring them together until it becomes smooth and glossy.
+Simply place all of the ingredients into a small saucepan over a medium heat and allow them to melt, keep stirring them together until it becomes smooth and glossy.
 Set aside and allow to cool for about 5 minutes.